equalsraf/neovim-qt/README.md

     $ cmake ..
     $ make

 for Windows both MSVC and Mingw are supported.
-Try the following
+Use the following

     $ mkdir build
     $ cd build